apache/activemq-cpp/README.txt

 APR-Util 1.2.x, this implies that you will need to build and install APR from the source download at Apache.

+On Mac you can use MacPorts to install a version of APR and APR-Util that works with ActiveMQ-CPP.
+At the time of this writing the MacPorts versions were APR 1.3.3 and APR-Util 1.3.4 respectively.
+See the MacPorts website for instructions on how to install the MacPorts utility and on using it to install the APR libraries.

 1.4 GNU Build System (for building on Unix/Linux/OS X)
 --------------------------------------------------------------------------